Clotonervo/Not-Board-Games/README.md

 # NotBoardGames
 [https://notboredboardgames.net](https://notboredboardgames.net/)

-It is a local board game website my friends and I started.
+Not Bored Board Games is a local board game rental website for a company my friends and I started.
 It was an excuse to practice web development, as well as use a few other technologies that I wasn't super familiar with.

 Currently it is hosted using BYU's free domain service provided to its students.
 Future developements include:
 - Providing instant payment options